 Height and Weight: 5’5″ and 105 pounds

-Distinguishing Characteristics: White Female, Blonde hair, Blue eyes, Kimberly has a gap between her upper front teeth and her upper incisor is peg shaped, she may use her nickname “Kim”
+Distinguishing Characteristics: Caucasian Female, Blonde hair, Blue eyes, Kimberly has a gap between her upper front teeth and her upper incisor is peg shaped, she may use her nickname “Kim”

 Clothing/Jewelry Description: A blue sweater and Levi’s jeans